AustinFoss/arbyter/README.md

 # arbyter

-For this repo to build please make sure you are using the latest release of VueJS2 This project was built on the Beta Build of the Vue3 composition API & Type Script
+For this repo to compile please make sure you have the latest release of VueJS 2 installed as well as yarn This project was built on the Beta Build of the Vue3 composition API & Type Script

-No API access is used and 100% of all data collected is from an Ethereum Provider
+No remote API access is used and 100% of all data collected is from an Ethereum Provider

 Metamask is required and is the only supported provider while under development.